Credentials

 I am one third of the review pipeline on this blog.
 The other two:

 - Nicolas Finet - CEO Sortlist + Overloop.
-Brings the data lens (600K monthly Sortlist demands, 1.2M Overloop sequences), pricing math at scale, and EU regulatory posture.
+Brings product context, pricing analysis, and a European regulatory lens.

 - Nathalie Saikali - Head of Sales Overloop.
 Operator pass.
 The "would I actually run this on my pipeline next Monday" sanity check that keeps theoretical wins from becoming published wins.